 - select physiotherapy interventions relevant to the needs of clients using reflective and evidence-based practice;

-- apply physiotherapy skills in the diagnosis, treatment and rehabilitation of clients and in health promotion and disease prevention;
+- apply physiotherapy skills in the assessment, diagnosis, treatment and rehabilitation of clients and in health promotion and disease prevention, supported by technology;

-- collaborate and communicate effectively with other health professions in providing high quality health care; and
+- connect, collaborate and communicate effectively with other health professions in providing high quality health care; and

 - reflect on their practice and plan their ongoing professional development as lifelong learners.

 Program of study